-This grant supports the creation and presentation of new work across all art forms by individual artists and groups through a staged funding commitment over three years.
+This grant supports the creation and presentation of new work across all art forms by individual professional artists and groups or unfunded arts and cultural organisations through a staged funding commitment over three years.
 It recognises the benefits that an extended development process can offer some arts projects.

 The grant will support all stages of development and presentation, including creative and project development, research, making of work and presentation through creative development and final showings, exhibitions or premieres.